eslint/eslint/docs/rules/id-match.md

 This rule has an object option:

 * `"properties": true` requires object properties to match the specified regular expression
+* `"propertiesPattern": String` can seprately set properties id-match pattern, its value will be copied from main pattern if not provided
 * `"onlyDeclarations": true` requires only `var`, `function`, and `class` declarations to match the specified regular expression
 * `"onlyDeclarations": false` requires all variable names to match the specified regular expression
 * `"ignoreDestructuring": false` (default) enforces `id-match` for destructured identifiers
 * `"ignoreDestructuring": true` does not check destructured identifiers
+* `"errorMessage": String` can customize some more humanized error report message for main pattern
+* `"propertiesErrorMessage": String` can customize some more humanized error report message for properties pattern

 ### properties